 - Unsanctioned Lights Out

 There’s currently no telling if we’ll see others joining the list closer to launch or even as DLC down the line.
 From a steel cage option to the iconic Mimosa Mayhem match type, there’s still plenty left on the table.

 The AEW Fight Forever roster is already stacked full of top talent.
 Many of the promotion’s biggest stars like CM Punk, Jade Cargill, Jon Moxley, and plenty more, were all confirmed months out from launch.

 Obviously, we imagine many more will be revealed in time.
 AEW has a roster of over 100 wrestlers, with the possibility of even more when we consider their ownership of Ring of Honor (ROH).

 This could also see ROH wrestlers appearing in AEW Fight Forever, as several have already appeared on AEW’s TV shows.
 A handful of AEW roster members now hold ROH titles too, so this is likely to factor into content in the future, such as roster updates and DLC.

 However, the developers have said that the game will include 50 wrestlers when it launches.

-While many new wrestlers are being announced to join AEW Fight Forever, some stars will not be making an appearance.
-For instance, FTR will not be present when the game launches.
-While the issue is under a lot of speculation, FTR has said in an interview that their removal from the game “made a lot of sense” and it seems the departure was under good terms.
-For now, it seems likely the seven-star tag champs will be joining the game very soon as part of Season 1.
+While many new wrestlers are being announced to join AEW Fight Forever, some stars will not be making an appearance at launch.
+For instance, FTR will not be present when the game goes live.
+While the issue was under a lot of speculation, FTR said in an interview that their removal from the game “made a lot of sense” and it seems the departure was under good terms.
+Though as we now know, the current AEW tag champs will be joining the game very soon as part of Season 1.

 While waiting for AEW Fight Forever to come out, why not take a look at some of the other upcoming titles?